faucetsdn/daq/docs/cloud_tests.md

 * `gcp_topic` config to `local/system.conf` as described in this doc.
 * Configure test subsystem with proper cloud endpoint in `{test_site}/cloud_iot_config.json`.
 * Configure the DUT with the proper cloud device credentials (device specific).
-For _faux_ devices, this means copying the assocatied `rsa_private.pkcs8` file to someting like `inst/faux/daq-faux-2/local/` (exact path depends on which faux).
+For _faux_ devices, this means copying the associated `rsa_private.pkcs8` file to something like `inst/faux/daq-faux-2/local/` (exact path depends on which faux).
 * Test with `bin/registrar`, `pubber/bin/run`, and `bin/validate` manually, before integrated testing through DAQ.

 ### Is my Travis set up correctly?